To main content

 Henrik Trygg

 “There are different waiting times for different types of student accommodation.
 It’s usually around 200 days for a shared room with a shared kitchen.
-So for almost your first year of study you will need to be in the queue.
-For apartments that have their own kitchens, it’s more - and of course it has to do with the area and the square footage.
+So for almost your first year of study, you will need to be in the queue.
+For apartments that have their own kitchens, it’s more - and of course, it has to do with the area and the square footage.
 So for 20 square metres, I waited almost 500 days.”

 Rent a sublet

 Renting a sublet (a ‘second-hand’ or andrahand rental) is the most common way for internationals living in Stockholm to find an apartment.
-While waiting on her first student accommodation, Christina used home leasing service Qasa to find a sublet apartment.
+While waiting on her first student accommodation, Christina used the home leasing service Qasa to find a sublet apartment.
 As a student, the rent was a bit out of her price range which meant the solution was only temporary.
-But she warns that there are risks attached to finding a sublet without using an external service.
+However, she warns that there are risks attached to finding a sublet without using an external service.

 “There were a lot of scammers trying to take advantage of students who don’t really know anything about Stockholm.
 With these scams, it’s common that they won’t let you see the apartment before you pay a deposit for what turns out to be a non-existent apartment.
 I do a reverse Google image search of the photos to see if they’ve been used elsewhere before.
 Sometimes they turn out to be photos from hotels and so on,” she says.